CICE-Consortium/Icepack/_sources/user_guide/ug_testing.rst.txt

 Test Plotting
 ----------------

-The Icepack scripts include a script (``timeseries.csh``) that will generate a timeseries figure of the area fraction, average ice thickness (m), and average snow depth (m) from the diagnostic output file.
+The Icepack scripts include a script (``timeseries.csh``) that will generate a timeseries figure from the diagnostic output file.
 When running a test suite, the ``timeseries.csh`` script is automatically copied to the suite directory.
 If the ``timeseries.csh`` script is to be used on a test / case that is not a part of a test suite, users will need to run the ``timeseries.csh`` script from the tests directory